Discrete Class AB Transistor Audio Power Amplifier Circuit Diagram

 Amplification of this amplifier (A)

-Volume control can be added to the circuit by connecting a 10KΩ POT in series to the input of the amplifier.
+Volume control can add to the circuit by connecting a 10KΩ POT in series to the input of the amplifier.

 Q1 and Q2 must be kept sufficiently cool, so it is mounted on a suitable heat sink.
 If you used single heat sink please use insulation between transistors and heat sink.